ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 comma-separated list of one or more `Language-tag`s as defined in [@!RFC5646].

-Each part also has an part index {12}, which is a zero-indexed, depth-first integer.
+Each part also has an implied part index, which is a zero-indexed, depth-first integer.
 It is used to efficiently refer to a specific body part (for example, an inline image) within another part.
 See {Nested body examples} for an example of how the part index is